-This means accepting that your child might not deal with cards exactly the way his classmates do.
-It also means being flexible with your child so that he can participate, but in a way that works for him (and you).
-Here are some ideas and shortcuts.
+This means accepting that some kids might not deal with cards exactly the way their classmates do.
+It also means being flexible, so your child can participate in a way that’s a good fit.

 Plan store visits carefully.
 Try to go during an off time when the aisles will be quiet.
-Limit how much time your child has to make a choice—10 minutes, for instance.
+Limit how much time your child has to make a choice — 10 minutes, for instance.
 Let your child know when there’s three minutes left to make the decision.
-And if you don’t want to go to a store at all, don’t go.
-These days, you can find free cards online that you can print.
+And if you don’t want to go to a store at all, don’t.
+You can buy cards online, or, even better, find free cards that you can print.

 Buy or print more cards than you think you need.
-This way you’ll have extras if your child rips cards or writes his name wrong.
+This way you’ll have extras if your child rips any cards or wants to do the signature over again.

 Turn your child’s signature into a sticker.
 Signing valentines is great writing practice, but not every activity needs to be a learning activity.
 Kids don’t have to write their name on each card.
-Have your child write it a few times with a black marker and scan the signature into a computer.
-Then print it on a sheet of labels to stick onto the cards.
+Have your child write it a few times with a black marker.
+You can scan the signature into a computer and then print it on a sheet of labels to stick onto the cards.
 (You can search how to do this online if you’re not sure.)

 Don’t worry that the message isn’t personal.
 And don’t be surprised if other parents call you a genius!

 Don’t address envelopes.
 Again, each card doesn’t have to have a personal message.
 It’s OK to leave the envelopes blank.
 Then your child can pick a card from the stack and give it to anyone.
-This way you don’t have to worry about giving someone the wrong card if your child has trouble reading names.
+Kids who have trouble reading names won’t have to worry about giving someone the wrong card.

 Do it in manageable chunks.
-The process of preparing cards might be too much for your child to complete all at once.
+The process of preparing cards might be too much for some kids to complete all at once.
 Set aside a few nights before Valentine’s Day to work on cards.
 Have your child do five or so cards a night.

 What if your child wants to send a valentine without writing?
 That’s OK too!
 Take a look at these creative alternatives to card writing like using a photo, a video, or even baked goods.